Aratramba/design-manual/README.md

 # Design Manual
-Create a living, breathing design manual (or styleguide if you will).
-This package combines your Markdown files with JSON containing your html snippets and creates a beautiful design manual.
-Each html snippet will be placed in an iframe along with your website css.
+Create a living, breathing design manual / styleguide that presents all components used on your website.
+This package combines Markdown files with JSON containing your html snippets and creates a beautiful design manual.
+Each component will be placed in an iframe along with your website css/js.

+Use (Design Manual Scraper)[https://github.com/EightMedia/design-manual-scraper] to feed components from your (live) website into Design Manual.

 ---

 ## Getting started

-1. ### Install
+### Install
 ```bash
 npm install design-manual
 ```

-2. ### Set up
+### Set up
 ```js
 var DesignManual = require('design-manual');
 new DesignManual({